50 Therapist-Approved Boundary Phrases

 37. "I need to prioritize my mental health."

 Directly links your boundaries to your well-being.
+This is a phrase helps others get it.

 Example: